 Learni ng Outcomes Relevant module D5.1.
 Communicate effectively and professionally in a range of mediums to both industry and academic stakeholders.
-All outcomes are tested in each module.
-D5.2.
+All outcomes are tested in each D5.2.
 Work independently and manage time efficiently module.
 D5.3.
-Identify and solve problems and make decisions through reflective thinking and analysis D5.4.
+Identify and solve problems and make decisions through reflective thinking and analysis

+Learn ing Outcomes Relevant module D5.4.
 Identify where sustainable principles can be adopted thereby considering wider sustainable opportunities and constraints.